SpikeInterface/MEArec/docs/generate_templates.rst

 * locations: (n_templates) 3D locations for the templates (for not drifting) or (n_templates, n_drift_steps) 3D locations for drifting templates.
 * rotations: (n_templates) 3D rotations applied to the cell model before computing the template (for drifting templates rotation is fixed)
 * celltypes: (n_templates) cell types of the generated templates
-* info: dictionary with parameters used.
+* info: dictionary with parameters used

 :code:`TemplateGenerator` can be saved to .h5 files as follows: